publiccodenet/about/activities/tool-management/streamyard.md

 ## Streamyard management

-Account management and billing is the responsibility of the operations coordinator .
+Account management and billing is the responsibility of the operations coordinator.
 Access to the platform by new employees can be facilitated by the operations coordinator as well.

 ## Privacy and GDPR